atifaziz/CSharpMinifier/README.md

 CSharpMinifier provides offset, line and column information about all lexical tokens it recognizes.

-The scanner/parser is hand-written as a simple state machine and makes practically no heap allocations.
+The scanner/parser is hand-written and does not use Roslyn so it is extremely lightweight in use and processing.
+It is implemented as a simple state machine and makes practically no heap allocations.

 ## Installation